 4. Pacamara

-This variety thrives in Central America, especially El Salvador and Guatemala, at altitudes above 4,500 feet.
-Pacamara is a cross between the Pacas and Maragogipe varieties.
+Pacamara is mostly grown in Central America, especially El Salvador and Guatemala, at altitudes above 4,500 feet.

 The slow maturation process also leads to complex flavors and wine-like acidity.
 These unique qualities make Pacamara one of the most prized beans.